jh97uk/One-word/README.md

 4. Float the hosts messages to the left and the players messages to the right for clarity

-5. Sanitize forms

-6. Implement a messages per interval limit
+5. Implement a messages per interval limit

-7. Make the chat window scroll as the chat expands
+6. Make the chat window scroll as the chat expands

-8. Add a time out for empty sessions.
+7. Add a time out for empty sessions.

-9. Stop all session page timers on page leave
+8. Stop all session page timers on page leave